Kenya School Expedition

 - Fleece tops or jumpers

-- Socks, thin ones, trekking ones and thick ones
+- Socks, thin ones and thicker ones for trekking

-- Walking Poles, useful for coming down on the mountain
+- Walking poles, optional but useful for coming down on the mountain

 - Working clothes for project and camp - general selection jeans, tops etc